This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “Niandra LaDes and Usually Just a T-Shirt”

-On his 2004 Q&A for his official website at the time, John mentioned this song being the only one on the album recorded after he left the band, about a month after he quit.
+On the same Q&A recording, he mentions that this might be the only song on the album recorded after leaving the band, about a month after he quit.

 USUALLY JUST A T-SHIRT